SqAtx/SuperMarioWorld/README.md

 - Friction between Mario and the floor
 - Jumps and friction with air
 - Sound and music management (Uncomment //StartLevelMusic(_event.m_string); in SoundEngine.cpp for music)
+- Level stored in an XML file

 What next ?
+- Collisions with level
 - Scrolling
-- Level storage
-- Collisions with level
 - Enemies :)